Journey to the East – Buddhist Art Across Cultures

 Great Buddhist Temple

-By the seventh and eighth centuries, great temples appeared and several sects were functioning in the city of Nara.
+By the 7th and 8th centuries, great temples appeared and several sects were functioning in the city of Nara.
 The emperor Shomu (701–756 CE) ordered the construction of a temple as a charm against smallpox, which ravaged Japan in the preceding years.
-As a result, Todai-ji or Eastern Great Temple was opened in 752 CE.
+As a result, Todai-ji, or Eastern Great Temple was opened in 752 CE.

 Buddha of Immeasurable Light

 Amitabha’s right hand is in the gesture symbolizing the Law of the Buddha.
 The circle of perfection signifies the perfect wisdom of the Buddha and the accomplishment of his vows.
 The gesture also expresses his great compassion.
 The thumb corresponds to meditation.
-Unites with the index finger, which corresponds to air, it denotes to the efforts of the Buddha.
-The act of joining the thumb and the index is symbolical of the diligence and the reflection.
+Unites with the index finger, which corresponds to air, it denotes the efforts of the Buddha.
+The act of joining the thumb and the index is symbolic of diligence and reflection.

 The Flow of Zen